kjmikkel/DraculaDayByDay/README.md

 # DraculaDayByDay
-An Android app to experience Bram Stokers work in "real time".
+An Android app to experience Bram Stokers work in same tempo as the characters in the novel.

 Dracula by Bram Stoker is, amongst other things, an epistolary novel - that is to say, a novel where the story is told through diary entries, newspaper articles, letters, and so forth.
 In the case of Dracula, all the entries are dated.